 If you visit New York City without visiting at least one outer borough, you’re not really seeing New York City.
 While Brooklyn gets a lot of attention, we’d like to introduce you to Queens.
 Queens is the most culturally diverse county in the US so you can bet your taste buds will be pleased.
 The borough is also home to world-class museums, exciting sports, and excellent views.
-It’s no wonder that Amazon chose one of Queens’ hippest neighborhoods, Long Island City, as a new corporate headquarters.
+Here's how to spend a weekend in this diverse, appealing borough!

 5 pm: Start the weekend off right with a Michelin-star dinner at Casa Enrique in Long Island City.
 If you want seriously authentic Mexican food, this is the spot—Chef Cosme Aguilar hails from Chiapas in southern Mexico.
 In addition to fresh ceviche, molé, tacos with brisket, cow tongue, chorizo, chicken, pork, or fish, and a variety of enchiladas, there’s a significant tequila and cocktail menu.
 The spot is small and super popular, so definitely make a reservation ahead of time.